flyingmachine/nanoc-blog/content/people/buddy-system.md

 ## Notes

 Daniel is acting as facilitator in that he’s organizing discussion about the Buddy System so that we all come to a shared understanding of what it is and what we want to get out of it.
 However, Daniel isn’t, like, the Buddy System’s owner, and can’t tell you what to do.

+---

+What are your thoughts?
+Have you tried something like this where you worked, and how did it go?